iamkanishka/phoenix_micro/README.md

 **Production-grade microservices toolkit for Elixir/Phoenix.**

-Inspired by NestJS microservices, built natively for OTP and the BEAM VM.
+ Phoenix Microservices built natively for OTP and the BEAM VM.
 PhoenixMicro gives your Phoenix application a full microservices substrate — transports, RPC, schema registry, circuit breakers, sagas, outbox pattern, and more.

 ## Features